 - If you have been asked to return to campus to continue your course

-- If you have symptoms of COVID-19 OR are being actively monitored or observed by any local, county, state or federal public health agency due to risk of Coronavirus, please report immediately via the online health form provided here.
+- If you have symptoms of COVID-19 OR are being actively monitored or observed by any local, county, state or federal public health agency due to risk of Coronavirus, please click here to complete the daily check-in survey.

 - If you have been confirmed as having the COVID-19 virus, please report immediately via the online health form provided.